-Fox-proof mesh with a wire diameter of 2mm can be used to create a barrier the fox won’t be able to chew through and is perfect for stopping foxes from burying underground near fences and walls.
-Also, use it to secure chicken pens and prevent intrusions through bushes.
+I’ve seen Fox-proof mesh with a wire diameter of 2mm used as a barrier that the foxes couldn’t chew through and I feel it’s perfect for stopping foxes from burying underground near fences and walls.
+Also, I’ve seen gardeners use it to secure chicken pens and prevent intrusions through bushes.

-Don’t use standard chicken wire, it’s far too thin and a determined fox will chew through it.
+Don’t use standard chicken wire; it’s far too thin, and I’ve seen determined foxes chew and break through it.

-Extra attention should be paid to known entry and exit points.
-Foxes will use the same routes over and over again but by securing the perimeter, the foxes should find another route, hopefully well away from your property.
+I feel that the gardener should pay extra attention to known entry and exit points.
+Foxes will use the same routes repeatedly, but by securing the perimeter, the foxes should find another route, hopefully well away from your property.

 Step 2) Scare Off Foxes With Motion-Activated Sprayers

-The next step is to scare off any foxes that do manage to enter the garden.
+The next step is to scare off any foxes who manage to enter the garden.

-The most effective products are sprayers which are motion-activated, battery-powered and connected to an outside tap with good water pressure.
+I’ve found the most effective products are motion-activated sprayers; these are battery-powered and connected to an outside tap with good water pressure.
 These devices detect movement from foxes, cats, badgers etc and then spray a jet of water to scare them off.